 On April 17, 2018, the Company entered into a share purchase agreement with the Company's former CEO, who is also the former sole shareholder of Clinicas (the "Purchaser").
 The Purchase Agreement was entered into as a prerequisite to entering into an acquisition agreement that would result in a change of control of the Company.
 The terms of the Purchase Agreement are detailed in Note 11 of the financial statements for the year ended December 31, 2018.
 This Purchase Agreement constituted a discontinued operation involving the loss of control of Clinicas by the Company as at December 31, 2017.
 During the year ended December 31, 2018, the Purchase Agreement was not executed.
-As a result, a subsequent settlement agreement was entered into subsequent to December 31, 2018 (the "Settlement Agreement").
-As a result of the Settlement Agreement, the loss of control of Clinicas constitutes a discontinued operation of the Company as at March 31, 2019 and December 31, 2018.
-As a result, all of the assets and liabilities of Clinicas have been classified as held-for-sale as at March 31, 2019 and December 31, 2018 - \$139,372) from discontinued operation as at March 31, 2019.
+A subsequent settlement agreement was entered into April 1, 2019 (the "Settlement Agreement").
+As a result of the Settlement Agreement, the loss of control of Clinicas constitutes a discontinued operation of the Company and all of the assets and liabilities of Clinicas have been classified as held-for-sale as at March 31, 2019 and December 31, 2018.
+This resulted in a net liability of \$158,289 (December 31, 2018 - \$139,372) from discontinued operation as at March 31, 2019.